The Selden family has been rescuing kittens from a nearby feral colony since 2022. We trap, socialize, and rehome the kittens to welcoming families.

 Kit Kat

-Kit Kat is the pure tabby from a litter of kittens found together in the Pocket neighborhood of Sacramento.
-They have very striking marking with stripes so prominent that you can see their long lost relations to their tiger bretheren.
-One of the most adventurous kittens we’ve had, they are always among the first to discover the new toys or treats that show up in their crate.
-They will keep their forever family busy but don’t worry, they’re also a big fan of cuddles.
+Kit Kat is a spayed female.
+She is the pure tabby from a litter of kittens found together in the Pocket neighborhood of Sacramento.
+She has very striking marking with stripes so prominent that you can see her long lost relations to her tiger bretheren.
+One of the most adventurous kittens we’ve had, she is always among the first to discover the new toys or treats that show up in her crate.
+She will keep their forever family busy but don’t worry, she’s also a big fan of cuddles.

 available